Cooking sausage in the air fryer is the easiest, quickest and most hands-off method there is for perfectly juicy, golden brown Italian sausages.

 - Don’t pierce holes in the sausage – you’re not cooking a potato!
 Piercing holes in the sausage (as many recipes say to do) only lets all the juices seep out while air frying.
 Why would you want to do that?!
 You’ll end up with a mess in the bottom of your air fryer and dry sausage.
 No bueno.

 - If you want to avoid any potential smoking (this doesn’t happen excessively for me but can when you’re air frying something higher in fat like sausages), place a piece of parchment paper on the bottom of your air fryer to catch the drippings.
 It’ll make clean up a little easier too.
 I do this with air fryer cod sometimes too to catch the butter and lemon topping that drips off the sides.
+You may also use aluminum foil in the air fryer but make sure you follow the instructions on how to do so safely.

 - Air fry as many sausages as you can fit!
 To make enough for a larger crowd or to simply have delicious leftovers, you can air fry as many sausages as you can fit in one layer in your air fryer.
 For oven model types like I have that’s probably about 8-10.
 For basket models, maybe 5-8.